ML2B: Benchmarking LLMs on Cross-Lingual ML Pipeline Generation: The ML B benchmark

 \subsection{Multilingual Expansion}

-\paragraph{Translating data} To obtain a multi-lingual corpus, we have translated the \textit{domain}, \textit{description}, and \textit{card} fields into target languages (see Appendix~\ref{app:trans_prompt}).
+To obtain a multilingual corpus, we translate the \textit{domain}, \textit{description}, and \textit{data card} fields into target languages (Appendix~\ref{app:trans_prompt}).
 Other fields do not require translation since they convey universally recognized entities.
-Following the findings of \cite{jiao2023chatgptgoodtranslatoryes}, we choose GPT-4o over commercial translators such as Google Translate and DeepL.
+Following \citet{jiao2023chatgptgoodtranslatoryes}, we use GPT-4o over commercial translators such as Google Translate and DeepL, as it matches or exceeds their quality for most language pairs.

-After translation, datasets in other languages undergo manual review to identify artifacts such as language confusion or incomplete translations.
-In instances where artifacts are detected, we request GPT-4o to retranslate the text to relieve annotators from tasks outside their primary responsibilities.
-In the relatively few cases requiring this intervention, the model consistently generates satisfactory translations upon a second attempt.
-These cases are excluded from the translation quality evaluation, as the main objective is to assess translations that appear nearly correct to non-native speakers but sound unnatural to native speakers.